leegend4/sh3rry-mpv-config/README.md

 > [mpv](https://mpv.io/) is a free, open source, and cross-platform media player

 This is a mpv binary with my own optimized configuration files,tested on my 13-inch MacBook Pro with Retina display

- Thanks to：
+####Features:

+*Hardware decode H.264 videos.

+*High display quality with low cpu occupancy and heat for common

+*Auto change to power-save configuration when you are unplugged.

+####Thanks:

 [Reference Manual](https://mpv.io/manual/master/)